 If your child is educated in a homeschool learning environment, then you can create your own academic support learning centre which can run alongside your own personalised curriculum or syllabus.

 Whatever kind of private tutoring you choose if engaged and dedicated, your child can improve.
 Ensure that the tutor understands your child's needs, and that their preparation takes into account these issues including any fundamental weaknesses of your child.
 This will help the tutor maximise the strengths of their learning strategies and customise the curriculum that they will use to help your child.
+You can learn more about hiring a tutor for your child in our article Tutoring for Young Children.

 How Academic Support Can Help